Home

 BastBast had two distinctive yet opposite aspects: On the one hand she was the motherly goddess of fertility and child rearing.
 She was also known as the lady of perfumes and secrets.
 On the other hand, she was the fierce protector and avenger of pharaohs and devotees.

-Bast was worshiped as early as the Second Dynasty (around 2890-2686 B.C.) and was considered a solar goddess.
-According to legend, she was the daughter or Ra, the Sun God.
-She was considered to be one of Ra’s avenging deities.
+According to legend, Bast was the daughter or Ra, the Sun God.
+She was considered to be one of Ra's avenging deities.
 Bast was also believed to be the protector of the pharaohs.
-Later, the Greeks would change Bast– known to them as Aelorus – into a moon goddess, as they came to associate her with the Greek goddess Artemis.
+Later, the Greeks would change Bast – known to them as Aelorus – into a moon goddess as they came to associate her with the Greek goddess Artemis.

-Bast’s importance in the Egyptian pantheon decreased somewhat after the rise of Sekhmet, one of the other Egyptian feline goddesses.
-Many experts believe that Sekhmet’s ascendancy grew after the consolidation of the Lower and Upper regions of Egypt, and as such she became a more prevalent deity.
+Bast's importance in the Egyptian pantheon decreased somewhat after the rise of Sekhmet, one of the other Egyptian feline goddesses.
+Many experts believe that Sekhmet's ascendancy grew after the consolidation of the Lower and Upper regions of Egypt and as such she became a more prevalent deity.
 Sekhmet was seen as a more universal deity.
 By contrast, Bast was more dominant in Lower Egypt.

 What's in a name